8 Best Pocket Pistols for Every Day Carry [2023]

 The title of Best Pocket Pistol for most shooters is really a tie between the Sig p365 and Springfield Hellcat.

-The Springfield Hellcat has more ammo capacity,
+The Springfield Hellcat has more ammo capacity than the Sig p365.

-If you choose the Sig, buy new, or beware when buying used.
+If you choose the Sig, buy new or beware when buying used.

-Used p365s with a serial number lower than 66A100000 should be sent back to the factory for repairs to the striker.
+Those should be sent back to the factory for repairs to the striker.

 Best Deal Guarantee